UPA’s commitment to the National Redress Scheme

 The National Redress Scheme has been introduced to acknowledge and support people who have experienced institutional child sexual abuse.
-The UPA of New South Wales has joined the Scheme.
-We welcome contact from any former children in UPA care through the National Redress Scheme.
+The UPA of New South Wales has joined the Scheme and welcome contact from any former children in UPA care through the National Redress Scheme.

 Further information is available by visiting www.nationalredress.gov.au or by calling the National Redress Scheme line on 1800 737 377.